tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter1.md

 "Huh, it's on the list.
 Congrats on being more than a '+1'.
 Have a good night, sir," the guard smugly replied.

-_`Wow, What a douche canoe.`_
+`Wow, What a douche canoe.`

-{{extra.daimon.hero}} chuckled as he thought to myself, `I shouldn't be too hard on him though... maybe I can get him a new forehead or some chaste tree berry supplements for suppressing his libido`.
+{{extra.daimon.hero}} chuckled as he thought to myself, he thought,

+`I shouldn't be too hard on him though... maybe I can get him a new forehead or some chaste tree berry supplements to suppress his libido.`

-I started to work my way through the light crowd and museum layout, looking for {{extra.daimon.insurance_client_name}}, the project manager for the insurance firm and my primary contact on our security application, lovingly named the "_{{extra.daimon.bus_app_name}}_", or ASHLE for short.
+I started to work my way through the light crowd and museum layout, looking for {{extra.daimon.insurance_client_name}}, the project manager for the insurance firm and my primary contact on our security application, lovingly named the "{{extra.daimon.bus_app_name}}", or ASHLE for short.
 The lights inside the museum were dimmed and gentle spotlights showcased some tablet or ceramic pedastal near the walls.
 The people there were standing around, some looking at the various pieces and artifacts, others just waiting to be seen and noticed.
 Most had a glass of wine or champagne in the hands, and the gentle murmurs provided a constant buzzing.
 It was more social than educational with this crowd.
 Finally, {{extra.daimon.hero}} spotted his target.

 "Good evening, Mr. {{extra.daimon.insurance_client_name}}.
 How are you tonight?" asked {{extra.daimon.hero}}.